ledgersmb/LedgerSMB/.github/ISSUE_TEMPLATE/new-release.md

   * [ ] In bin/ledgersmb-server.psgi adjust the version-check regex and the cookie name in the `__DATA__` section
   * [ ] In locale/LedgerSMB.pot, adjust the Project-Id
   * [ ] In t/data/Is_LSMB_running.html, increase the version text
-  * [ ] Update the supported items page: https://ledgersmb.org/faq/which-versions-do-you-support
   * [ ] Update README.md reference to `docker-compose` file (both on the branch and on master)
-  * [ ] Create a new docker-compose branch
   * [ ] Update the cookie's version number in the default config files `doc/conf/ledgersmb.yaml.*`
 * [ ] Add the new version to renovate.json baseBranches

 # General preparation